amar-ox/nms-microservice/README.md

 This project works with Vert.x **3.9.0**.
 It can be deployed as a multicontainer application.
 The following instructions have been tested to run on Ubuntu 16.04, 18.04, and 20.04.

 ### Prerequisites
-In order to build and run the controller, the system requires the following tools to be installed:
+In order to build and run the controller, the system must have the following installed:
 - Java 8 (openJDK 1.8)
 - Maven (versions 3.3 to 3.6 should work fine)
 - Docker (19.03.12)